 Two major threats to the reindeer herding dog can be identified in the history of recent decade.
 The first was the Lapland War, which was fought in the closing stages of WW2 and destroyed a large part of all Lapponian Herders.
 The second was the proliferation of snowmobiles in reindeer husbandry.
 A revitalisation effort of the reindeer-herding dog population only began in 1959; the result was the Lapponian Herder, whose breed characteristics were confirmed by the Finnish Kennel Club in 1966.
 A new breed standard was approved in 1997.
 Today, reindeer herdsmen have learned to combine the best aspects of the snowmobile and the Lapponian Herder.

 Approval for entry in working dog trials and the good health situation of the breed, among other things, have boosted the Lapponian Herder's popularity and annual registration numbers have been increasing over the last decade.
-A record 337 Lapponian Herders were registered in 2018.
+334 Lapponian Herders were registered in 2021.

 Breed club for the Lapponian Herder: Lappalaiskoirat ry